jbgerth/jbgerth.github.io/_posts/2020-09-05-terminal-setup-for-windows.md

 - The PowerShell got a package manager with **chocolatry**
 - Linux CLI tools can be directly called from Windows using a combination WSL and Powershell

-In this post I want to capture the tools I use on the Windows CLI, how it compares to Mac and how I configured them.
+In this post I want to capture the tools I use to build a better Windows CLI experience.
+The installation and usage of the tools can be found on the project pages.
+Some of the mentioned tools are available for PowerShell or WSL.
+I choose WSL version, if it is possible, because I am more comfortable with it.
+The PowerShell commands feel often very long and not intuitive from a UNIX perspective.
-Over the past few weeks I try to achieve the same fluidity from Mac in Windows, because all in all I still prefer Windows over Mac.

 ## WSL 2